Adisoemarmo International Airport railway station

-Adisoemarmo International Airport Station (SMO) is an airport railway station located on airport complex in Ngesrep, Ngemplak, Boyolali Regency.
-The position of this station is on the north wing of the entrance to Adisumarmo International Airport.
-The station is included in the Operational Region VI Yogyakarta.
+Adisoemarmo International Airport Station (SMO) is an airport railway station located within the airport complex in Ngesrep, Ngemplak, Boyolali Regency.
+The station is situated on the north side of the entrance to Adisumarmo International Airport.
+The station is included under the Operational Area VI Yogyakarta.

 The station was opened simultaneously with the operation of the Kadipiro–Adisoemarmo railway segment.
-The Adisumarmo Airport Rail Link operates as of 29 December 2019.
+The Adisumarmo Airport Rail Link began operating on 29 December 2019.

+Station layout

+This station only have two railway tracks with line 2 is a straight track and it is a terminal station.

 Services

 The following is a list of train services at the Adisoemarmo International Airport Station.